Jean-MarcHarvengt/hyperpetpico/README.md

 <br>

 ## Special credits
-Hyperpetpico inspires from the code of the below projects
+Hyperpetpico reuse or is inspired from the code of the below projects
 * [PicoVGA](https://github.com/Panda381/PicoVGA)
 * [AppleII-VGA](https://github.com/markadev/AppleII-VGA)
 * Tftp server on Raspberry PICO from Damien P. George